jdoid/SimpleClientServer/README.md

 Edit this file for email configuration that is read in by server for send-only SMTP.

 ## Getting Started
 The Server can now send an email with status.
-This implies the server should be configure postfix as a send-only SMTP Server.
+This implies the server should be postfix configured as a send-only SMTP Server.
 For now postfix configuration is beyond the scope of the document.
 #### Server

 Edit sys_commands file as described in section “Files”.
 Copy files server_monitor.rb and sys_commands to a directory on the reporting server.